-We found ourselves at something of a crossroads in terms of this recipe.
 Many of our recipe testers swooned over the coarse, uneven texture lent to the pesto by a mortar and pestle.
 Others found it quite cumbersome to make this pesto in anything but a food processor.
 You know your technology threshold and your desire for rusticity better than anyone.
 We’ll just let you figure out whether you should use a mortar and pestle or a food processor for yourself.

 Pesto Genovese Recipe